ceejbot/soulsy/docs/article-layouts-v2.md

 ## Appendix

 Pointless trivia!
 Did you know that this is not what Soulsy uses internally to draw the HUD?
-It translates both this format and the earlier format into a third format that makes it easier and faster to draw the HUD on every tick.
-The HUD-drawing code must perform well or you'll notice it sapping your framerate, because of how frequently it draws.
+It translates both this format and the earlier format into a third format designed to make it easier to draw the HUD on every tick.
+The HUD-drawing code is performance-critical.
+If it's slow, you'll notice it.